Quince vs. Jenni Kayne Cashmere: I Tested These Nearly Identical Cardigans with Way Different Prices

 PureWow editors select every item that appears on this page, and some items may be gifted to us.
 Additionally, PureWow may earn compensation through affiliate links within the story.
 All prices are accurate upon date of publish.
 You can learn more about the affiliate process here.

 Yes, all cashmere too.
-My insider friend’s mistaken sweater ID was the inspiration for me to test the Quince Mongolian Cashmere Oversized Boyfriend Cardigan ($150) against the Jenni Kayne Cashmere Cocoon Cardigan ($475).
+My insider friend’s mistaken sweater ID was the inspiration for me to test the Quince Mongolian Cashmere Oversized Boyfriend Cardigan ($140) against the Jenni Kayne Cashmere Cocoon Cardigan ($495).
 At a glance, the two best-selling sweaters look a lot alike—but one costs more than three times the other.
 What gives?
-I decided to do a side-by-side comparison test, because I needed this capsule wardrobe hero item to refresh my fall and winter wardrobe.
-And hey, at PureWow, we love a side-by-side test (Hello ballet flats!)—here are my honest results.
+I decided to do a side-by-side comparison test, because I needed this capsule wardrobe hero item to refresh my winter wardrobe.
+And hey, at PureWow, I love a side-by-side test (Hello ballet flats!)—here are my honest results.

 What Sets Quince and Jenni Kayne Apart?

 Quince is a direct-to-consumer brand that launched in 2019 as a way to make high-quality, responsibly manufactured fashion at an affordable price point.
 Jenni Kayne is a luxury label launched in 2002 that creates fashion, beauty and home décor in textural neutral tones of natural fabrics.
-I’m based in Los Angeles, so I strongly identify with native Californian Jenni Kayne’s minimalist, nature-inspired pieces and love visiting her boutiques here, since they’re calm, highly curated and beautifully appointed.
+I’m a former Los Angeles resident, so I strongly identify with native Californian Jenni Kayne’s minimalist, nature-inspired pieces and love visiting her boutiques there, since they’re calm, highly curated and beautifully appointed.
 Her cashmere separates have long been bestsellers, and PureWow editors jealously regard one another when we get to review them.
-Quince, too, is highly valued, although its rep is more about workday and weekend basics than luxury, and its $50 cashmere crewneck put it on the map as competition in the DTC cashmere market against other affordable cashmere lines such as Naadam and Grana.
-One mark against Quince—unlike Jenni Kayne, there’s no flagship Quince store for me to go hang around and feel better, like Audrey Hepburn at the beginning of Breakfast at Tiffany’s.
+Quince, too, is highly valued, although its rep is more about workday and weekend basics than luxury, and its $50 cashmere crewneck put it on the map as competition in the DTC cashmere market against other affordable cashmere lines such as Naadam.

 How I Tested the Sweaters